How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 Now, this is where my blog may differ from other ginger and turmeric growing advice on the internet.

-So instead, my approach is to plant your ginger and turmeric rhizomes 2inches deep in soil.
+So instead, my approach is to cover your ginger and turmeric rhizomes in 2in of your soil mixture.

 This allows you to better control soil moisture and it keeps the rhizomes warmer since they’re deeper in the soil.